 Find an affordable undergraduate course.
 Be attended quickly and agile, without doubts getting help Chatbot assistance to a decision.
 Nowadays: Service is complicated and creates discomfort for users.
 Duplicate tools (chat and assistant).
 Have a degree.

 KEY PAIN POINTS

 02. Rejection to the assistant

 06. Having a diploma

 Review user steps and journey, create a simple and attractive chatbot that helps the user to make decisions by providing valuable information and converting more sales.
-Make the assistant also a analyse of the profile of the student > possible courses / carrer.
+Make the assistant also an analysis of the profile of the student > possible courses/career.

 UNDESTANDING THE PROBLEM

 Assistant takes 10s to load (people stay, on average 3s at home page).
 Push out the phone calls, WhatsApp, Chat Messenger, and eMail attendance to the assistant.
 Decrease the bounce rate of the site/assistance and Increase sales by the website (marketplace).